Claude Platform Docs

 • Environments persist until explicitly archived or deleted.

-• Each session gets its own container instance.
-Sessions do not share file system state.
+• Each session gets its own sandbox instance, even when multiple sessions reference the same environment.
+Sessions do not share filesystem state.

 Manage environments